Adelstein–Lew controversy: Casino investigation

-On 1 October 2022, High Stakes Poker Productions, which owns and operates the Hustler Casino streaming service through the YouTube channel, announced the undertaking of a "comprehensive investigation" that would include forensic examination by a "third-party cybersecurity company."
-The company also announced it would employ the services of a Los Angeles-based legal and private investigations firm that would conduct interviews and provide research.
+On October 1, 2022, High Stakes Poker Productions, which owns and operates the Hustler Casino streaming service through the YouTube channel, announced the undertaking of a "comprehensive investigation" that would include forensic examination by a "third-party cybersecurity company".
+The company also announced it would employ the services of a Los Angeles–based legal and private investigations firm that would conduct interviews and provide research.

-After two and a half months, on 14 December 2022, Hustler Casino issued a press release, announcing that the investigation found "no conclusive evidence of wrongdoing" in the controversial hand, or in any other hand played that night.
+After two and a half months, on December 14, 2022, Hustler Casino issued a press release, announcing that the investigation found "no conclusive evidence of wrongdoing" in the controversial hand, or in any other hand played that night.

 Hustler stated that the investigation, which ostensibly cost "more than $100,000", went to "great lengths" to determine if any evidence of wrongdoing could be found.
 The conclusion of the investigation, they stated, was based on the findings and assessments of the cybersecurity experts, on the testimony of players both at the table and unrelated to the incident, on interviews of employees and third parties, on the thorough review of the videos of all the hands played on the show, and on the examination of the surveillance video covering both the whole casino area and the parking lot.
 However, the statement included the admission that, although there was no credible evidence of wrongdoing, the related, extensive review of the casino's technology, equipment and protocols uncovered "improvements that could be implemented to improve the security" of the stream.

 Chip theft

-During the casino's investigation, and specifically the examination of the surveillance videos, it was discovered that, on the night of 29 September and after the streaming broadcast was concluded, an employee of High Stakes Poker Productions, named Bryan Sagbigsal, stole chips worth $15,000 from Lew's stack.
+During the casino's investigation, examination of the surveillance videos revealed that after the streaming broadcast had concluded, an employee of High Stakes Poker Productions, Bryan Sagbigsal, stole chips worth $15,000 from Lew's stack.
 Hustler Casino Live owners Nick Vertucci and Ryan Feldman announced that the employee had a criminal record, something that was not noticed during his hiring process.
 Sagbigsal admitted to taking the chips and was "immediately" fired.

-When the announcement was made, Lew stated that she does not wish to pursue criminal charges against the culprit.
-Her position caused wide-spread speculation in the poker community, with players and commentators arguing that her decision could be a sign that she and the fired employee had been "illicitly working together."
+When the announcement was made, Lew stated that she did not wish to pursue criminal charges against Sagbigsal.
+Her position caused widespread speculation in the poker community, with players and commentators arguing that her decision could be a sign that she and the fired employee had been "illicitly working together."
 Some poker players who, until the chip stealing was discovered, had been on Lew's side, announced on social media that they had changed their minds.
-Adelstein tweeted that he "harbor[s] no ill will towards...those who have reconsidered their position."
-The next afternoon, Lew tweeted she had received "new information" that has caused her to "reconsider," and claimed that she would press charges against the fired employee.
+Adelstein tweeted that he "harbor[s] no ill will towards...those who have reconsidered their position".
+The next afternoon, Lew tweeted she had received new information that has caused her to reconsider, and said that she would press charges against the fired employee.

-On 22 November, Sagbigsal was charged with two counts of felony grand theft.
+On November 22, Sagbigsal was charged with two counts of felony grand theft.
 He pleaded not guilty to the charges.
-In July 2025 he was convicted and sentenced to 16 months in county jail, less 84 days' credit for time served.
+In July 2025, he was convicted and sentenced to 16 months in county jail, less 84 days' credit for time served.